jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     | dbxproductwarehouse_id | This can be found on the **Overview** tab of the SQL Warehouse within the Databricks Workspace |
     | dbxproductschema | The name of the Databricks **schema** where the Product table resides |

     NOTE:  This import is not instantaneous.
-You will probably have to wait a few minutes for the following for it to show in the listing.
+You will probably have to wait a few minutes for it to show in the listing.
 Once completed, you should see a screen like below.

     ![SolutionImport](./img/SolutionImport.png)